adrianblakey/slot-car-ecom/README.md

   - the bootloader
   - the driver

-We have provided the bootloader binary and a build of the driver.
-You only really need one binary, because once it's installed you can change its parameters using a WiFi Link dongle.
-If a updated binary is released this can also be installed using the dongle and a browser.
+We have provided the bootloader binary and a couple of different builds of the driver.
+You only need to flash the Remora1 with an ESCape32 binary - once.
+Becuase the installed firmware can be updated with new firmware using the command line or better still the WiFi Link dongle.
+This is also the means by which you can change its operating parameters.
+Therefore it's a simple process if you want to try another binary with different compiled-in settings, or in future we advise updating to a newer release of the binary - just use the WiFi Link dongle and a browser.

 In the bin directory you'll find the following binaries:

-    BOOT3_PA2_AUX_FAST_EXIT-rev2.bin
-    REMORA-rev10.bin
+    BOOT3_PA2_XF-rev2.bin
+    REMORA_198_2178-rev10.bin
+    REMORA_369_2178-rev10.bin
+    REMORA_342_1800-rev10.bin

-They are built on Linux from the ESCape32 sources.
+They are all built on Linux from the ESCape32 sources.

 The following build options are used: